DeeJ4yNg/MyAgent/README.md

 ## 📖 Usage Examples

-Try these prompts to explore the agent's capabilities:
+Try these prompts to explore the agents' capabilities:

-- "Summarize the recent articles from https://simonwillison.net/"
-- "Use python_run_code tool to run ascii_art_generator.py"
+### Orchestrator Agent Examples
+- "Help me analyze this project's code structure and generate documentation"
+- "Create a Python project including setup files and basic functionality"
+- "Search for all test files in this project and run tests"

+### Coder Agent Examples
+- "Write a Python script to process CSV data"
-- "Show me the content of main.py"
+- "Optimize the performance of this code"
-- "What tools do you have?"
-- "Read requirements.txt"
-- "Run unit tests for this project"
+- "Write unit tests for this function"

+### File Manager Agent Examples
+- "Find all configuration files in the project"
+- "Read requirements.txt and analyze dependencies"
+- "Create a standard project directory structure"

 ## 🏗️ Architecture

-The agent is built using a state graph architecture with the following components:
+The agent system uses a state graph architecture with the following components:

-1. **User Input Node**: Captures and processes user commands
-2. **Model Response Node**: Generates AI responses using the selected LLM
+1. **Orchestration Layer**: Analyzes user requests and selects appropriate agents
+2. **Agent Layer**: Specialized agents handle specific types of tasks
-3. **Tool Use Node**: Executes tools based on model decisions
+3. **Tool Layer**: Local tools and MCP server integrations
 4. **Checkpoint System**: Saves conversation state for continuity

 ## 🔧 Development